jekyllt/jasper/README.md

 Simply clone this repository (*master branch*), and then run `jekyll serve` inside the directory.
 Upload the resulting _site/ contents to your repository (*gh-pages branch*).

+## Issues and contributing

+I have tested this install with Ruby v2.2.2p95 (Mac OS RVM) and Jekyll v3.0.0.
+If you run into any issues please log them on the [issue tracker](https://github.com/biomadeira/jasper/issues).

+Feel free pull-request your patches and fixes.

 ## Thanks

 Most of the work has been already done by the Ghost team and Rosario.
 Many thanks to them :smile: